Renandiasmello/project_hogarth/README.md

 # Project Hogarth

-It is a simple application for creating, deleting and updating books.
+It is a simple application for creating, deleting and updating books using PHP and VUEjs.

 Required:
  - PHP >= 7